TheThingsIndustries/lorawan-stack-docs/doc/content/integrations/cloud-integrations/withthegrid/_index.md

 Use a requirements subheading to list requirements/prerequisites.

 1. Access to the Withthegrid platform.
-To get started go to: https://app.withthegrid.com/ and login with your credentials.
+To get started go to `https://app.withthegrid.com/` and login with your credentials.
 If you did not receive any credentials via e-mail you can sign up [here](https://app.withthegrid.com/#/sign-up) for a 14 day free trial.

 ## Steps